DesignyourCode/wp-install/README.md

 ![alt text](http://cdn.designyourcode.io/wp-install-logo.jpg "WP Install")

 # Welcome to WP Install
-The starter kit for install and managing Wordpress using composer.
+The starter kit for installing and managing Wordpress using composer.
 You can also deploy to Heroku.

+WP Install has been designed to work as closely as possible with Wordpress and it's default settings.
+This is to help keep Wordpress as familiar as possible when setting it up.

 ## Getting Started